Regrettably, the remaining sessions for the Introduction to Hiking Safety Seminar for 2020 have been cancelled due to Corona-19.

-Those who have registered and paid for the March 24th session can request reimbursement (call the CMC office) or can carry that over to one of the later sessions.
+Those who have registered and paid for the any cancelled session can request reimbursement (call the CMC office) or can carry that over to a session in 2021.

 Learn how to be safe in the backcountry.